 My apartment is filled with books.
 What books don’t fit on shelves are stacked next to my bed, my current read (usually on some aspect of San Francisco or California history) within easy reach so I can fill my head with stories and facts before falling asleep.
 There are also books occupying floor space, and there are a couple of bins in the storeroom filled with books I read and perhaps will one day get rid of but probably not.

 There is a Japanese word for acquiring more books than you might get around to reading:Tsundoku.
 Some dismiss this as little more than book hoarding.
 They are wrong.
 Being surrounded by books is different than navigating piles of string too short to throw away and a mountain of broken toaster ovens found on the street.
+Most of the books in my tsundoku shrine came from Green Apple books

 If you like bookstores, and the most best travelers do, Green Apple should be a destination on your visit to San Francisco.
+There are three floors of books, connected by a small warren of staircases.

 It smells like a bookstore.
 A bit musty, an olfactory quality from the various ages and conditions of the millions of pages between thousands of covers.